tolgahancepel/Visitor-Counts-of-Aisles/README.md

 ### About

 I have designed this project for my Internet of Things (IoT) class at Sakarya University, December 2019.
-My main purpose is to collect data using a sensor, to send and visualize the data on an IoT cloud platform.
+My main purpose is collecting data with IR sensors and send it to cloud platform using ESP8266 Wifi Module.

 #### Hardware Components
 - NodeMcu v3 (ESP8266)